miarond/DNA_Center_Device_Discovery/README.md

 4. The Controller Profile should be assigned as the "Default Profile" for a specific **Virtual Account** (a sub-division of the overall Smart Account), so that devices added to that Virtual Account are redirected to the appropriate Controller.
 5. To automatically load the purchased devices into the Plug and Play Portal, an additional feature license called `NETWORK-PNP-LIC` must be added to all devices that support it.
     1. *At the time of this writing, the `NETWORK-PNP-LIC` option is a free, $0.00 licensed feature.
 This can be subject to change in the future.*
-    2. Alternatively, devices can be manually added to the Plug and Play Portal ***however***, this will require physical access to the device in order to obtain the SUDI Identifier from the Serial Console interface.
+    2. Alternatively, devices can be manually added to the Plug and Play Portal ***however***, this may require physical access to the device in order to obtain the SUDI Identifier from the Serial Console interface.
 6. Once devices are added to the Plug and Play Portal, they should be moved to the appropriate **Virtual Account** within your organization's Smart Account.

 The following documentation explains the procedure in detail (note that while the document is outdated, the information is still mostly accurate): [Plug and Play Connect Documentation](https://www.cisco.com/c/dam/en_us/services/downloads/plug-play-connect.pdf)